Provably Valid and Diverse Mutations of Real-World Media Data for DNN Testing: Introduction

-Ten popular DNNs that analyze media data in image, audio, and text formats are evaluated.
-The working contexts range from generic (e.g., image classification) to specific (e.g., autonomous driving).
-We compared the fuzzing effectiveness of \tool\ with that of four de facto DNN fuzzing frameworks --- DeepHunter~\cite{xie2018coverage}, TensorFuzz~\cite{odena2018tensorfuzz}, DeepSmartFuzzer~\cite{demir2019deepsmartfuzzer}, and DeepTest~\cite{tian2018deeptest} --- using five well-established DNN coverage criteria.
-We show that \tool\ has considerably better performance than the previous works in 31 out of 33 settings.
-In comparison with all previous works, \tool\ also demonstrates promising results by recognizing more and diverse error-triggering inputs.
-Data mutated by \tool\ are of excellent quality and can be used to achieve better augmentation of DNN models, outperforming all previous works.
-By mutating picture, text, and audio inputs, we demonstrate the versatility of \tool\ in fuzzing DNN models used by autonomous driving, machine translation, and audio classification scenarios.
-In summary, the following major contributions are made by this work:
+Concretely, we propose the technical approach of mutating media data by ``walking'' on their manifolds, enabling format-agnostic mutations toward image/audio/text without domain knowledge.
+As in \F~\ref{fig:demo}, media data can be mutated by first projecting them into respective manifolds, and then moving them along the manifold in specific directions and step sizes.
+Contrasted with the original data, the mutated data exhibit diverse changes in the perceptual traits (e.g., left-oriented vs. right-oriented face).
+It also retains the perceptual-level validity (e.g., a dog is still a dog).

-\begin{itemize} \item Conceptually, we propose a new method for mutating media data to fuzz DNNs, which first involves the recasting of media data into manifolds.
-Then, by traversing manifolds, we generate mutated media data that are gradually altered but always legitimate.
-Two difficult challenges encountered by prior efforts --- mutating media data and affirming the legitimacy of mutated data --- are addressed with one stone.
+We implement \tool, an efficient and practical DNN testing framework. \tool\ constructs a set of manifolds $\mathbb{M}$ for media data in an \textit{offline} phase.
+Then, \tool\ launches an \textit{online} testing phase, where it walks on each $\mathcal{M} \subset \mathbb{M}$ in various directions and step sizes, \mr{under the feedback of standard DNN testing objectives such as structural coverage~\cite{pei2017deepxplore}, distribution-wise coverage~\cite{yuan2023revisiting}, cluster-based coverage~\cite{odena2018tensorfuzz}, or black-box objective.} The coordinates covered on the manifold are mapped back to high-dimensional space.
+Thus, media data with diverse but nevertheless valid perceptions can be used to test DNNs and reveal their prediction inconsistencies.

-\item Technically, \tool\ allows the mutation of media data in several formats, without requiring any domain-specific knowledge or templates.
-To launch an effective traversal on a manifold under the guidance of DNN coverage criteria, \tool\ incorporates several design principles and optimizations.
+\mr{Nineteen popular DNNs that analyze media data in image, audio, and text formats are evaluated. }The working contexts range from generic (e.g., image classification) to specific (e.g., autonomous driving).
+We compared \tool\ with previous generative model-based methods (e.g., DeepRoad~\cite{zhang2018deeproad}), and four de facto feedback-driven testing frameworks --- DeepHunter~\cite{xie2018coverage}, TensorFuzz~\cite{odena2018tensorfuzz}, DeepSmart~\cite{demir2019deepsmartfuzzer}, and DeepTest~\cite{tian2018deeptest}. \mr{\tool\ has considerably better performance than the previous works in 92 out of 95 quantitative evaluations.} In comparison with all previous works, \tool\ also demonstrates promising results by recognizing more and diverse error-triggering inputs.
+Media data mutated by \tool\ are of better quality and can be used to better repair DNNs, outperforming previous works.
+By mutating image, text, and audio inputs, we demonstrate the versatility of \tool\ in testing DNNs for image classification, autonomous driving, machine translation, and audio classification.
+Ablation studies also prove the superiority of \tool's design considerations.
+In sum, this work makes the following major contributions: